data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## # … with 2,918 more rows
 ```

-We can simplify our dataset by removing the rows with NAs, leaving us with one
+We can simplify our dataset by removing the rows with `NA`, leaving us with one
 row for each category:

-  - females age 3-5
+  - females age 3--5
-  - females age 6-21
+  - females age 6--21
-  - males age 3-5
+  - males age 3--5
-  - males age 6-21
+  - males age 6--21

 Each of these categories will be associated with a state and reporting year: